Documentation Index

 - The user won’t be able to see any content they should have access to

-Every user must complete these steps in their Atlassian account:- Click on your profile picture in the top right → Select “Account Settings”
+- Click your profile picture in the top right → select Account Settings.

-- Select the “Profile and visibility” tab
+- Select the Profile and visibility tab.

-- Scroll down to the “Contact” section
+- Scroll down to the Contact section.

-- In the “Who can see this?” dropdown for your email address, select either:
+- In the Who can see this? dropdown for your email address, select either Anyone (recommended) or Your organization.

-Step 1: Access Atlassian Developer Console
+Step 1: Access the Atlassian Developer Console

-Go to developer.atlassian.com/console/myapps/ and sign in with your Atlassian account that has administrator access to your Jira workspace. - View Your Apps: You’ll see the “My apps” page where you can create and manage OAuth 2.0 integrations.
+- Go to developer.atlassian.com/console/myapps/ and sign in with your Atlassian account (must have admin access to your Jira workspace).

-Step 2: Create a New OAuth 2.0 Integration
+Step 2: Create a new OAuth 2.0 integration

-- Select “OAuth 2.0 integration” from the dropdown menu
+- Select OAuth 2.0 integration from the dropdown.

 - Fill in the application details: